- Have you ever driven past a car accident and wished you knew how to help?

 - able to take direction from officers and senior members

-A background check for any criminal record and a driver's abstract are obtained for each applicant during the six month probationary period.
+A background check for any criminal record and a driver's abstract are obtained for each applicant and there is a six month probationary period.

 All members must take in-depth training in firefighting.
 Some members choose to take further training in other areas such as medical first response, rope rescue and swiftwater rescue.

 Basic training takes place every Tuesday evening from 18:30 to 20:30 hrs.
-We train to a professional standard based on the NFPA 1001.
-Medical first responders generally train once each month (usually the third Thursday), and the Beasley Rescue Society's rope and swiftwater rescue members train on the second Wednesday of each month.
-Some also train regularly (most Sundays during the spring and summer months) with Nelson Search and Rescue's water rescue team.
+We train to a professional standard (NFPA 1001).
+Medical first responders generally train once each month (usually the last Thursday), and the Beasley Rescue Society's rope and swiftwater rescue members train separately.